MAT Program Requirements

 The MAT programs begin as cohort programs each June and January.
 Summer classes are for 5 weeks, 3 days a week, 6 hours a day.

-Fall and spring semesters - classes are in the evening with field experiences, apprenticeships, internships, and employed teachers occuring during the day.
+Fall and spring semesters - classes are in the evening with field experiences, apprenticeships, internships, and employed teachers occurring during the day.

 What do MAT participants learn?